 - Do not use thick bacon in this recipe.
 It will not cook in the same amount of time as the jalapenos.

-- Try to purchase jalapeños that are the same size so they will cook in the same amount of time.
+- Try to purchase jalapeños that are the same size to cook in the same amount of time.